yyqian123/109A/README.md

 Use day closing and/or intraday prices of financial instruments to train various kinds of Neural Networks and use their intelligence for price prediction.

 Explore different neural net architectures including but are not limited to:
-Long Short-Term Memory Model (LSTM)
+Long Short-Term Memory Model (LSTM)/n
 Multilayer Perceptron (MLP), Artificial Neural Network (ANN) Probabilistic Neural Network (PNN)